stefanvalentinroeder/Universal-Document-Engine/SECURITY.md

 ## Reporting a vulnerability

 Do not open a public issue.
-Contact `[SECURITY CONTACT]` through the private channel designated by the repository owner.
+Contact `stefan.valentin.roeder@gmail.com` through the private channel designated by the repository owner.
 Include the affected version, reproduction steps, impact, and any safe mitigation you identified.
 Do not include real client or personal data.

-The repository owner must replace `[SECURITY CONTACT]` before inviting external contributors.
+The repository owner must replace `stefan.valentin.roeder@gmail.com` before inviting external contributors.

 ## Supported versions